Pausing or Stopping an Email Campaign

 If it's a scheduled campaign, push back the send dates.
 Be sure to also push back any relevant recently sent check-ins' reminders; you can do this by clicking the gear icon for that check-in and selecting Reminders.

 If it's a sequence campaign, you could lengthen the delay between check-ins.
 These can always be changed back.
-Alternatively, if you don't mind people skipping their next check-in, you could create suppression list of all actively enrolled contacts, and then attach it to the campaign (more info on suppression lists here).
+Alternatively, if you don't mind people skipping their next check-in, you could add your Included Segment, to the Suppressed Segment section on the campaign's Contact tab.
 This would essentially suspend all sends but keep contacts within the same cadence of the campaign until you remove the suppression list.

 4. The campaign needs to be stopped indefinitely

 If you're unsure whether a campaign will ever be relaunched due to an organizational change, we recommend removing all contacts.
 To do this, navigate to the Settings tab of the campaign, and scroll down to the "Danger Zone."
 Select "Remove All Contacts."
-If you have contact workflows active in the Workflows tab, turn them off.
+If you have active segments in the Contacts tab, remove them.
 This process will remove future sends, while still preserving the reporting metrics, as well as the hard work you did to build the check-ins!
 You can then use all of this later.